ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 ## Step 4: add dependencies

-Now let`s add the dependencies.
-In this application, we`ll have `mbed-drivers` as our dependency:
+Now let's add the dependencies.
+In this application, we'll have `mbed-drivers` as our dependency:
 ```
 $ yotta install mbed-drivers
 info: ... a bunch of messages about stuff being downloaded ...